heig-vd-dai-course/heig-vd-dai-course/26-semester-review-and-exam-preparation/PRESENTATION.md

 - You can choose what the network application will do
 - Groups of two students

 We have seen some very interesting projects!
-All of you were very creative!
 Chat applications, hanging man (poor boy...) games, naval battle games, etc.

+Do not hesitate to share your project and to continue to work on it!

 #### Elements to improve for next year